CRNCwork/.github/profile/README.md

 It is NECESSARY to set aside one entire 30 minute block to the task of planning the day to optimize the strategy for the other 47 daily blocks.

-It is best to devote one entire 30 minute block each day to housekeeping and generally 5S-ing your work environment to set things in YOUR order.
+Devote one entire 30 minute block each day to housekeeping and generally 5S-ing your work environment to set things in YOUR order.

 Continuously experiment with your systems of organization and your time mgmt approach; set aside time to get ideas from life hackers.